 · Zero-coupon bond

-In the bond market, many complex terminology involved.
-Let us explain one by one coupon instrument pays periodic fixed amount called the coupon.
+In the bond market, many complex terminologies are involved.
+Let us explain one by one coupon instrument pays a periodic fixed amount called the coupon.

-The principal amount that paid on maturity or while redemption is called redemption amount.
+The principal amount that is paid on maturity or while redemption is called the redemption amount.

 Annuity disburses the part of coupon and principal periodically in such a manner that the cash flows are equal in size and same time period.
 Most housing and consumer loans are structured as annuities.
 It has a high reinvestment risk.